xwings/ctf.hitb2018dxb/README.md

 Flag after reboot and cat /etc/flag e053d76b66954751fce0d03e50a89486726325f078ba59944900f21440b79409

 End result, ony one team able to solve this challange.
-I guess hardware CTF still not a trend and i do hope we can make more hardware challange in the future.
+Hardware CTF still not a trend and hope we can make more hardware challange in the future.